aljazsim/defensive-programming-framework-for-net/README.md

 ```csharp
 Install-Package DefensiveProgrammingFramework
 ```
 Or just simply search for DefensiveProgrammingFramework in NuGet package manager in Visual Studio.
+The NuGet package is avaliable for **.NET Standard 2.0**.

 # Usage
 Simply include the DefensiveProgrammingFramework namespace in the source file and you'll be able to use the extension methods.